JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `bootstrapColony`

-Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to users `_users`
+Allows the colony to bootstrap itself by having initial reputation and token `_amount` assigned to users `_users` This reputation is assigned in the colony-wide domain.
+Secured function to authorised members

 **Parameters**